Chitina Personal Use Salmon Fishery

 Online Harvest Reporting is Required

-Beginning with the 2020 fishing season, all Chitina Personal Use Salmon Fishery permit participation and harvest reporting must be completed online through the ADF&G harvest reporting webpage.
-Online reporting will be required regardless if you purchase the permit through the ADF&G online store or through a vendor.
-Returning permits by mail or hand-delivery is no longer an acceptable means to report in 2020 and future years.
+All Chitina Personal Use Salmon Fishery permits must be reported online through the ADF&G harvest reporting webpage.
+Permits must be reported even if you did not go fishing, or if you went and caught nothing.
+Online reporting is required regardless of whether you purchased the permit through the ADF&G online store or through a vendor.
+Permits returned to ADF&G offices by mail or hand-delivery will not be accepted.

-Harvest and participation must be reported online no later than October 15th.
+Permits must be reported online no later than October 15th..

 Failure to Report and the Loss of Future Fishing Privileges

-Also beginning with the 2020 fishing season, the penalty for failure to report Chitina Personal Use Salmon Fishery Permit harvest online by the October 15th reporting deadline is the loss of future personal use fishing privileges.
+The penalty for failing to report your Chitina Personal Use Salmon Fishery Permit online by the October 15 deadline is the loss of Chitina personal use fishing privileges for the following season.
 Permit holders who fail to report will be denied a permit for the fishery in the year following the failure to report.

 To help you remember timely harvest reporting, be sure to provide a valid email address when obtaining your permit so that you will receive a reminder email near the end of the fishing season.
 Additionally, you can subscribe to receive Interior Region III - Upper Copper Upper Susitna Emergency Orders and Press Releases email notifications.